ldam77/WordCounter/README.md

 ## Description

 An application that lets users enter a word and a sentence.
 This app will then count the number of times the word appear in the sentence.
-This will only check for full word matches.
+This will only check for full word matches and is case insensitive.

 ## Setup